ndelvalle/generator-api/README.md

 In `lib/facade` you have the basic support for RESTful methods.
 Because this class is extending from there, you got that solved.
 You can overwrite extended methods or create custom ones here.
 Also you can support more mongoose functionality like `skip`, `sort` etc.

-## To do
-* Create more generator templates to add new models once the project was initialized
-* Implement testing in the generated project

 ## Contributing
 Contributors are welcome, please fork and send pull requests!
-If you have any ideas on how to improve this project please submit an issue.
+If you find a bug or have any ideas on how to improve this project please submit an issue.

 ## License